optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 <!-- <img src="https://habrastorage.org/webt/0-/6r/qu/0-6rqup1wemlrmemrzbf5vpui8u.png" /> -->

-In the case of competition of several factors of perceptual organization, the priority is usually given to the factor of _proximity_, and then the factor of _similarity in color, _orientation_ or _size_.
+In the case of competition of several factors of perceptual organization, the priority is usually given to the factor of _proximity_, and then the factor of similarity in _color_, _orientation_ or _size_.

 Taking these principles into account turns out to be important in the case of perceptual search or perception, because, _if information is organized in accordance with these principles, the solution of the problem posed requires less effort due to the fact that the perceptual field is subjected to grouping, and a smaller proportion of common resources are successively allocated to the formed groups of elements_.
 The distribution of resources within each group is approximately equal.